jiang93/gitExercise/README.md

 # gitExercise
-Hi master branch, can you see this line?
+Hi master branch, can you see the line below?
+This is a initial commit